kubernetes/community/contributors/design-proposals/node/kubelet-cri-logging.md

-There are ad-hoc solutions/discussions that addresses one or two of the requirements, but no comprehensive solution for CRI specifically has been proposed so far (with the excpetion of @tmrtfs's proposal [#33111](https://github.com/kubernetes/kubernetes/pull/33111), which has a much wider scope).
+There are ad-hoc solutions/discussions that addresses one or two of the requirements, but no comprehensive solution for CRI specifically has been proposed so far (with the exception of @tmrtfs's proposal [#33111](https://github.com/kubernetes/kubernetes/pull/33111), which has a much wider scope).
 It has come up in discussions that kubelet can delegate all the logging management to the runtime to allow maximum flexibility.
 However, it is